mkasa/klab/README.md

-The princple is that 3rd party libraries and their derivatives are basically licensed under their original licenses, while what we developed are licensed under the modified BSD.
-Such libraries include SQLite3 (http://www.sqlite.org/), sqdbcpp (http://code.google.com/p/sqdbcpp/).
+The princple is that 3rd party libraries and their derivatives are basically licensed under their original licenses, while what we developed from scratch are licensed under the modified BSD.
+The 3rd party libraries include SQLite3 (http://www.sqlite.org/), sqdbcpp
+(http://code.google.com/p/sqdbcpp/).